filip43/Blog/README.md

 ### What's next?

 We didn't want to stop after the hackathon finished!
-Determined to bring our tool to people all over the world we started planning our the public launch launch.
+Determined to bring our tool to people all over the world we started to plan our the public launch.
 Working with UCL and the Global Disability Innovation Hub we are proud to announce we will be running a pilot study to confirm that the efficacy of what we are building.
 If you are interested in hearing more please [register your interest](https://visualcognition.co/).
 Additionally, [Lee](https://twitter.com/lee_stott) and [Geoff](https://twitter.com/geoffhu), from Microsoft, have introduced us to the accessibility team at Microsoft who have provided crucial advice on how we further develop our tool for maximum impact.

 We hope our Chrome extension will empower those with visual impairments to browse the web, without having to rely on others to create the "alt tags".